azarboon/ai-powered-cdk-best-practices/.amazonq/rules/PROJECT_RULES.md

 - This process must be followed on every occasion, regardless of any prior standing permission to act.
 - Especially after troubleshooting any issue, you must never proceed with a solution on your own.
 You must present me with all viable options, including pros and cons, and I will choose the approach.
 Only after I decide will you proceed with implementation.
 Repeat this process for every troubleshooting case.

+## Error Handling Rule

+When I provide you with an error message, you must **not** attempt to fix it or take any autonomous action immediately.

+1. **Present Options First** – Provide me with multiple possible solutions to address the error.
+2. **Await Explicit Choice** – Do not proceed until I have selected one of the options and explicitly granted permission.
+3. **Repeat for Every Error** – This process must be followed for each new error message I provide.

 ### Lambda functions, Lambda Powertools and Middy rules

 - In ALL Lambda functions, implement all error handling, logging, tracing, input validation, and input parsing using **AWS Lambda Powertools** utilities, integrated via the **Middy** middleware.
 This enforces consistent best-practice instrumentation, standardized validation and parsing, and centralized handling of cross-cutting concerns.